jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose.md

 However, since Nextcloud AIO currently still uses IPv4 internally, you still need an /etc/hosts override on the Nextcloud host itself.

-### Optional: HTTP Strict Transport Security (HSTS)
+### HTTP Strict Transport Security (HSTS)
-This is optional.
 You can preload HTTP Strict Transport Security (HSTS) for your domain and all your subdomains.
-That way you gain security by forcing all your domains and subdomains to use HTTPS.
+That way you gain security by forcing all connections to your domain (and subdomains) to use HTTPS.

-To learn more about HSTS and how you can enable it for your domain, go to https://hstspreload.org/
+To learn more about HSTS and how how to enable it for your domain, go to https://hstspreload.org/

+After you sucessfully preloaded your domain, you can continue.

 ## Getting ready
 Good start is to run this